huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Harry Potter
 - [ ] Hermione Granger

-#### Marine One is the codename that usually refers to what Presidential vehicle
+#### Marine One is the codename that usually refers to what Presidential vehicle?

 - [x] Helicopter
 - [ ] Skateboard